Visualizing the US-Israeli attack on Iran and retaliation in maps and charts

 Internet access has been disrupted across Iran

-As of Saturday night local time, Iran’s internet connectivity had dropped to about 4% following the strikes.
+As of Sunday morning local time, Iran’s internet connectivity had dropped to about 1% following the strikes.

 Strikes caused regional flight disruptions